ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 # Using the App Editor

-Script Editor and Package Manager have been integrated as the App Editor.
-Here you can write Python scripts, add/remove contents, create/edit, export and publish Apps.
+With the App Editor, you write Python scripts, add/remove contents, create/edit, export and publish Apps.

 See the ZEISS Quality Tech Guide article [App Editor](https://techguide.zeiss.com/en/zeiss-inspect-2023/article/cmd_sys_manage_add_ons.html) for more details.